 Hazardous Waste Concerns of Hand Sanitizer

 Disposal is another issue.
 For households, though it would be best to dispose of expired hand sanitizer at the town’s household hazardous waste center, if need be, small amounts of hand sanitizer can be discarded in the regular trash.
 Do not pour hand sanitizer down the sink or flush down the toilet.
-Because the isopropyl or ethyl alcohol in the hand sanitizer is an environmental hazard and flammable, it can damage the infrastructure at the local wastewater treatment plant or, if applicable, it can seep into your groundwater.
+Because the isopropyl or ethyl alcohol in the hand sanitizer is an environmental hazard and flammable, it can damage the infrastructure at the local wastewater treatment plant or, if applicable, seep into your groundwater.

 Even more problematic than residential hand sanitizer disposal is the waste disposal of large amounts of hand sanitizer.
-Industrial and commercial quantities of unused or expired hand sanitizer need to be disposed of as a hazardous waste.
+Industrial and commercial quantities of unused or expired hand sanitizer must be disposed of as hazardous waste.
 Proper handling and disposal is required by law.
 The vapor alone generated by gallons of alcohol-based sanitizer is highly explosive and could be catastrophic if emptied into a local sewer system.